 Airport terminals through the ages

 Airport terminals play an important role in air travel as the connection between the ground and the sky.
-Over the years, these facilities have evolved to accommodate an ever-growing industry and while some have retained their original façade, inside there’s been a transformation.
+Over the years, these facilities have evolved to accommodate an ever-growing industry.
+Find out more about this evolution in this article.

 The early years: pre-terminal airports